astral-sh/uv/docs/guides/integration/docker.md

 ### Installing a project

-When installing a project alongside requirements, it is prudent to separate copying the requirements from the rest of the source code.
+When installing a project alongside requirements, it is best practice to separate copying the requirements from the rest of the source code.
 This allows the dependencies of the project (which do not change often) to be cached separately from the project itself (which changes very frequently).

 ```dockerfile title="Dockerfile"
 COPY pyproject.toml .